urbancamo/urbancamo.github.io/ea8_hla-004.md

 ### The Ascent

 When I arrived it was still dark.
 It was windy which is very common on Lanzarote!
-I had bought my headtorch just in case of an early morning or evening activation and that was put to good use on the ascent.
+I had bought my head-torch just in case of an early morning or evening activation and that was put to good use on the ascent.
 The flat path is very easy underfoot.
 The ascent is on loose, small gravel from volcanic rock.
 It is fairly easy going with shoes/boots with a descent grip on them.
 The last 25 metres is steeper and requires some extra care to